javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 */!*
 ```

-Note that there are no brackets after `sayHi` in the last line, because we do not intend to run the function.
-There are programming languages where any mention of a function name causes it's call, but JavaScript is not like that.
+Please note that the last line does not run the function, because there are no parentheses after `sayHi`.
+There are programming languages where any mention of a function name causes the execution, but JavaScript is not like that.

 In JavaScript, a function is a value and we can deal with that as a value.
-The code above shows its string representation, that is its source code.
+The code above shows its string representation, that is the source code.

-It is a special value of course, in the sense that we can call it using brackets: `"sayHi()"`.
+It is a special value of course, in the sense that we can call it like `sayHi()`.

 But it's still a value.
 So we can work with it like with other kinds of values.